Periodontist Alexandria VA

 Dr. Daru believes strongly that good communication with patients is essential and is dedicated to providing the best possible dental experiences coupled with excellent treatment outcomes.

-Patients who have a missing tooth or teeth have a variety of dental treatment options available to them, one of the most popular being dental implants.
+Patients who have a missing tooth or teeth have a variety of dental treatment options available to them, one of the most popular being Dental Implants Alexandria.
 Unlike dentures, which can be uncomfortable and require more maintenance, dental implants provide a permanent solution and feel and look much more like a patient’s natural bite and smile.

 Your periodontist will generally do everything they can to preserve your natural tooth, but there are instances when a tooth extraction is the best option.
 Prior to removal of your teeth, a local anesthetic will be applied.
 Once you are properly numbed, the tooth will be removed and the site will be stitched shut until an implant can be placed.